ManticoreGamesInc/platform-documentation/src/references/offline_storage.md

 ## Overview

-Creators can access stored player data, both in normal [Persistant Storage](persistent_storage.md) tables and [Shared Data Keys](shared_storage.md) when players are offline using **Offline Storage**.
+Creators can access stored player data, both in normal [Persistent Storage](persistent_storage.md) tables and [Shared Data Keys](shared_storage.md) when players are offline using **Offline Storage**.
 This data can searched and loaded for players by ID, but not changed unless the player is online.

 ## Accessing Player Data